centreon/centreon-documentation/en/releases/centreon-core.md

 - A deadlock occasionally appears when broker is stopped right after it started
 - A core dump occasionally appears when Engine is stopped
 - Sometimes Engine cannot reconnect to the central broker when cbd is restarted
-- When many pollers attempt to connect to the central, the last ones may fail to connect
+- When many pollers attempt to connect to the central broker, the last ones may fail to connect
 - Timeranges of timeperiods can't be parsed if they end with `\r` or `\n`
 - Compilation issues on Raspberry Pi
 - TLS query not understood by GNUTLS on Redhat 8